-Being that consultations are the most common path to booking weddings, it’s crucial that you handle each one with confidence, ease, and a whole lot of charm.
+Because wedding consultations are THE most common path to booking weddings, it is absolutely crucial that you handle each one with confidence, ease, and a whole lot of charm.

 You don’t need a studio or dedicated office space to have successful consultations.
 I usually give my clients the option to meet at my place, their place, or a coffee shop.

-Sample Albums: I bring one wedding album, one parent album, and one mini album.
-Don’t let anyone tell you you can’t book a wedding with only one sample album.
+I bring one wedding album, one parent album, and one mini album.
+Do not let anyone tell you can’t book a wedding with only one sample album.
 Lies... all of it.
 I’ve been using one album for the past 2+ years, and have never had an issue, nor had anyone ask to see another one.

-Paperwork: Even if it’s a digital copy, don’t forget a contract and a price list.
+Even if it’s a digital copy, do not forget to bring your wedding contract and a price list.
 I also bring a large and small self-addressed stamped envelope.
-The large one is in case they’d like to take the contract home to think it over.
+The large one is in case they woul like to take the contract home to think it over.
 The small one is in case they sign the contract but forget their payment.

-Gift: I like to bring along a little gift for clients who book on the spot.
+I like to bring along a little gift for clients who book on the spot.
 But it stays hidden until they sign on the dotted line, to prevent awkwardness.

-Other: Pens (more than one!), post-it notes, business cards, and cash.
+Pens (more than one!), post-it notes, business cards, and cash.

 Whatever you do, remember to keep the meeting all about them.
 Studies have shown that we as humans feel more positively about people we meet when the conversation is focused on us.

 To be honest?
-That’s never happened.
-Most of the time, they’ll just ask about your pricing, what’s included, and they may ask about your responsibilities during the wedding day.
-So practice your answers and stay confident.
-They’re there to learn about you, not to search for flaws.
+That’s never happened to me.
+Most of the time, they will just ask about your pricing, what is included (first look, second shooter, etc), and they may ask about your responsibilities during the wedding day.
+So practice your answers to those big questions and stay confident.
+Your potential clients are there to learn about you, not to search for your flaws.

-I usually end with something like “are you ready to book today?”, and if they say no, I try to answer any additional questions they may have, then I drop it.
-Most of the time, couples are heading into a consultation already knowing whether or not they’re going to book on the spot, so I don’t let it fluster me if they don’t.
+I usually end with something like “Are you ready to book today?”, and if they say no, I try to answer any additional questions they may have, then I drop it.
+Most of the time, couples head into a consultation already knowing whether or not they are going to book on the spot, so don’t let it fluster you if they don’t book right away.

-I find that most clients who end up booking with me do so on the spot, or within a day or two, but there is always the exception, and you don’t want to leave a good lead hanging.
+I find that most clients who end up booking with me do so on the spot, or within a day or two, but there is always the exception, and you sure don’t want to leave a good wedding lead hanging.

 Kelly Benton lives with her husband and two adorable dachshunds in Northeast Indiana, where she works from home as a Wedding Photographer.
 When she’s not photographing over people’s love, she’s a wannabe-rockstar triathlete with a penchant for funny movies and craft beer.
-Check out her blog or connect with her on Facebook.